Skip to main content

 rate_limit_exceeded

 HTTP 429 — You have exceeded the rate limit of 600 requests per minute.
-Wait for the duration specified in the Retry-After header before retrying.
+The response carries a Retry-After HTTP header with the recommended wait in seconds; back off until then before retrying. retryable is true.

 internal_error

-HTTP 500 — An unexpected server error occurred.
-If this persists, contact support with the request_id from the response.
+HTTP 500 — An unexpected server error occurred. retryable is true because the failure is server-side, but if it persists, contact support with the request_id from the response.